AlienCatTech/ha-huffbox/README.md

 ### Kiosk mode
 HuffBox dashboard is designed running in a chromium kiosk mode without any manual input.
 You can use `http://localhost:8123/huffbox-dashboard?kiosk`.
 The kiosk query param is to hide the side bar.

+To bypass login, you can use trusted_networks.
+See configuration.yaml included in the repo
 ## Entities

 **This integration will set up the following platforms.**